 Born in Sydney, on October 20, 1963, he was brought up by his mother and, during his early years, he was clearly influenced by his Greek maternal grandfather with whom he used to make things in their home garage.

 Newson spent much of his childhood travelling in Europe and Asia.
 He studied Jewelry and Sculpture at the Sydney College of the Arts and started experimenting with furniture design even as a student.
-After graduation (1984), he was awarded a grant from the Australian Crafts Council with which he staged his first exhibition – featuring the LOCKHEED LOUNGE – a piece that has now, more than twenty-five years later, has set consecutive world records at auction.
-The same is true as far as Newson’s overall work which, as a result, now accounts for almost 25% of the total contemporary design art market.
+After graduation (1984), he was awarded a grant from the Australian Crafts Council with which he staged his first exhibition – featuring the LOCKHEED LOUNGE – a piece that has now, more than twenty-five years later, set consecutive world records in auctions.
+The same is true of Newson’s overall work which, as a result, now accounts for almost 25% of the total contemporary design art market.

-Newson has lived and worked in Tokyo, Paris, and London where he is now based, and he continues to travel widely.
+Newson has lived and worked in Tokyo, Paris and London, where he is now based, while he continues to travel widely.
 One of the major milestones in his career is his first solo exhibition at the Gagosian Gallery (New York, 2007).

 His clients include a broad range of the best known and most prestigious brands in the world – from manufacturing and technology to transportation, fashion and the luxury goods sector.
 To list but a few of his household clients’ names: Absolut, Alessi, Apple, Alaia, SAS, B&B Italia, Boucheron, Canon, Cappellini, Corian/Dupont, Davidoff, Dom Perignon, Domeau & Pérès, Flos, Ford Motor Co., Freestream, Gap, Habitat, Heineken, Ideal Standard, Idee, Iittala, Jaeger-LeCoultre, Lanvin, Magis, Maybeline, MHT, Microsoft, Moroso, Motorola, Nestle, Nike, Paco Rabane, Pentax, Ricoh Imaging Company Limited, Qantas Airways, Renault, Ricard, Riva, Samsonite, Shiseido, SMEG, Taschen, Tefal/Groupe Seb, Vidal Sasoon, Vitra, Yves Saint Laurent.